adalvega78/orders-api/README.md

 You can find a Postman collection with valid API requests inside the **examples** folder in the repository root path.

+For real production environment, we must configure Kubernetes Ingress service with Let´s Encrypt certificate generation exposing the API as HTTPS.

 ## Build with 🛠️
 _Tooling used to create the project_